Swallowing Management of Individuals with Tracheostomy

 Aspiration Rates for individuals with Tracheostomy

 Individuals with tracheostomy with or without mechanical ventilation have a high rate of aspiration with reports up to 87% (Elpern et al, 1994) and a majority of the aspiration being silent.
 In one large study, of the patients who aspirated, 82% were silent aspiration (Leder, 2001).
-This is concerning for the development of aspiration pneumonia in this patient population who are critically or chronically ill and thus have a higher potential for development of pneumonia.
+This is concerning for the development of aspiration pneumonia in a patient population who are typically critically or chronically ill and thus have a higher potential for development of pneumonia.

 The Cuff and Aspiration